 REI Co-op Flash Ari 1 Tent- This ultralight non-freestanding single-wall tent from REI has a trail weight of just 1 lb 4 oz and packs down to 16 x 6 inches.
 You can pitch it with trekking poles or the included tent poles.
 One excellent feature is the side entry which makes the tent easy to get in and out of.
 A two-person version is also available.

-Big Agnes Fly Creek HV UL 1- I have used this semi-freestanding tent pretty extensively while bicycle touring and hiking over the past couple of years.
+Big Agnes Fly Creek UL 1- I have used this semi-freestanding tent pretty extensively while bicycle touring and hiking over the past couple of years.
 This tent uses a single-pole to hold the tent up without any stakes.
 The pole holds the door end open but leaves the foot end pretty much unsupported.
 To take advantage of the full interior space of the tent, it must be staked.
+I actually enjoy this design.
+The tent can stand on its own.
+This allows me to pick the tent up and move it around or use it unstaked if there is no wind.
+Weight-wise, the tent is incredibly light at just 2 lbs 1 oz.
+For more info, check out my full review of the tent here.

 NEMO Dragonfly 1 Tent- This freestanding double-wall tent has a minimum trail weight of just 2 lbs and packs down to 19.5 x 4 inches.
 The single-pole design makes the tent fast and easy to pitch.
 One unique feature of this tent is the large door which makes it easy to enter and exit.
 The 39 inch peak height gives you plenty of room to sit up and move around.

 The ground you camp on is another important consideration.
 If you camp on rocky or sandy surfaces or wooden tent platforms, you may find it easier to use a freestanding tent because staking it out is less important.
-Whichever design you choose, I hope this guide helped to make the decision a bit easier.
+A freestanding tent is often the better choice for general use.

 Where do you stand on the freestanding vs non-freestanding tent debate?
 Share your experience in the comments below!